trivnguyen/florah-tree/README.md

 # FLORAH: A Generative Model for Dark Matter Halo Merger Trees

 **FLORAH** is a generative model for creating realistic dark matter halo merger trees.
 It utilizes recurrent neural networks and normalizing flows to learn from N-body simulations and generate complete merger tree graph structures.
-This approach surpasses traditional analytical methods by accurately reproducing key merger tree statistics and enabling more precise semi-analytic modeling of galaxy formation.
+FLORAH can accurately reproduces key merger rate statistics across a wide range of mass and redshift, outperforming conventional approaches based on the Extended Press-Schechter formalism.

 This repository contains the code for FLORAH, as presented in Nguyen et al. (in prep).

-## 🌌 Overview
+## Overview

 Merger trees are fundamental for understanding the hierarchical assembly of dark matter halos and are crucial inputs for semi-analytic models (SAMs) of galaxy formation.
 FLORAH addresses the limitations of traditional merger tree construction methods by:
 - Learning directly from cosmological N-body simulation data (e.g., Very Small MultiDark Planck).
-- Representing merger trees as complete graph structures.
+- Representing merger trees as direct acyclic graph structures.

+We show that FLORAH can generate merger trees that:
-- Generating trees that accurately reproduce a wide range of statistical properties (mass functions, progenitor mass functions, etc.) across different redshifts.
+- Generate trees that accurately reproduce a wide range of statistical properties (mass functions, progenitor mass functions, etc.) across different redshifts.
-- Demonstrating compatibility with SAMs, producing galaxy-halo scaling relations consistent with simulation-based SAM outputs.
+- Demonstrate compatibility with SAMs, producing galaxy-halo scaling relations consistent with simulation-based SAM outputs.

-## 🚀 Quick Start
+## Quick Start

 ### Public Data and Pre-trained Models
-Pre-trained models and example datasets are available on the Flatiron Institute's HPC Rusty at `/mnt/ceph/users/tnguyen/public/florah-trees`.
+Pre-trained models and example datasets are available on the Flatiron Institute's Rusty at `/mnt/ceph/users/tnguyen/public/florah-trees`.
 If you don't have access to this directory, you can download both the pre-trained model and example datasets from Dropbox:
 - https://www.dropbox.com/scl/fo/mecsi8cfhgcp1bvdk36b5/ANJ6p6ZLqastyT9D8IzKGpY?rlkey=9wmvxppce86sm1hc3cfd5a3do&st=ecju2ah7&dl=0

 ### Prerequisites